 The court will examine the jury panel on voir dire and will permit suggestions from counsel for further examination.
 If any prospective juror is excused for cause, another prospective juror's name will be drawn when required in order to allow for all challenges.
 When the panel is accepted for cause, the courtroom clerk will present a list of the jurors in the order of their places in the box to counsel, who alternately will exercise or waive such challenges by appropriate indications on the list.
-Absent a stipulation of the parties to the contrary, the first twelve (12) jurors named on the list who remain unchallenged will constitute the jury.
+Absent a stipulation of the parties to the contrary, the first 6-12 jurors (depending on the size of the jury) named on the list who remain unchallenged will constitute the jury.

-DUCivR 47-2 COMMUNICATION WITH JURORS
+DUCIVR 47-2 COMMUNICATION WITH JURORS